URL Rewriting

 The redirect target URL.
 Supports referencing capture groups with

-status_code (integer), required
+status_code (integer), optional

 The HTTP redirect status code (